ryanjeffares/poise/README.md

 ## Issues/Things on the Long Finger
 * Parse argv properly, main function/file in general
-* Error Handling
-    * Option/Result types as built in language types
-    * Eh, still need exceptions that can be thrown internally for binary operations for example
-    * Would it be messy to mix these two approaches in the language core/stdlib?
 * Testing
     * Test individual important functions
     * Fuzzing
 * Think about object -> bool conversion
-* Imports
-    * The code is really messy
-    * Give nicer compiler errors
 * Generally improve compiler errors and stop it from spitting out nonsense after one error, eg lambda capture errors
 * Use hashes instead of strings in runtime
     * Function names, namespace lookups, etc